shakk1l1/AicraftSpotter/README.md

 dataset and testing on the images_manufacturer_test.txt
 * the aircraft family, by training the model on the images_family_trainval.txt dataset and testing on the images_family_test.txt

+## How does it works

+This program is a command based program.
+All interaction with it is done by using pre-determined command.
+All the command available are display when typing help in the command tab.